thankscitizen/opentdf/examples/secure-remote-storage/README.md

 ### Starting Infrastructure
-- Follow the instructions at [documentation/quickstart](https://github.com/opentdf/opentdf/tree/main/quickstart) to start the required backend services.
+- Follow the instructions at [documentation/quickstart](https://github.com/opentdf/opentdf/tree/main/quickstart) to start the required backend services, but run them from this directory (`opentdf/examples/secure-remote-storage`)

-- Once all services are up and running execute the following commands in the root folder of this application (opentdf/examples/secure-remote-storage) to seed Keycloak with the appropriate client information.

-  - `pipenv install --dev`
-  - `pipenv run bootstrap`

 ### Starting Application

-- Install dependencies: `npm i`
-- Start app in local development mode: `npm run serve`

-   - Application will be hosted at `http://localhost:3001`
+- Once all services are up and running the application will be hosted at `http://localhost:65432/secure-remote-storage`
-   - Authenticate via the app's login flow with
+- Authenticate via the app's login button with

     - Username: `user1`
     - Password: `testuser123`

-- Generate a production bundle: `npm run build`